Office of Responsible Research Practices

 A complaint associated with the study unable to be resolved by the research team that adversely affects the:

-• rights, safety, or welfare of the participants or others, or
+• rights, safety, or welfare of the participants/others or

 Report or Action by a Federal Agency, Sponsor, or Other Oversight Committee